DEVICE: Depth and Visual Concepts Aware Transformer for OCR-based Image Captioning

-Image captioning task has made a lot of progress in recent years\cite{vinyals2015show,anderson2018bottom,huang2019attention,huang2021image,cornia2020meshed}, but most of them perform poorly facing images with scene text.
-Text-based image captioning was naturally born to alleviate this problem, which was proposed by Sidorov \textit{et al.}\cite{sidorov2020textcaps}.
-The authors introduced the Textcaps dataset and a multimodal Transformer-based\cite{vaswani2017attention} baseline model M4C-Captioner.
-The M4C-Captioner was modified from a Text-VQA\cite{singh2019towards,biten2022latr,jin2022token,zeng2021beyond} model M4C\cite{hu2020iterative}, and can encode both image and OCR tokens to generate more property captions.
+Image captioning task has made a lot of progress in recent years \cite{huang2021image,huang2019attention,li2025m3ixup}.
+For example, Ma \textit{et al.}\cite{li2025m3ixup} proposed a novel data augmentation method named Multi-modal Mixup to address captions that are overly simplistic and lack distinctiveness.
+But most of them perform poorly facing images with scene text.
+OCR-based image captioning was naturally born to alleviate this problem, which was proposed by Sidorov \textit{et al.} \cite{sidorov2020textcaps}.
+The authors introduced the Textcaps dataset and a multimodal Transformer-based \cite{vaswani2017attention} baseline model M4C-Captioner.
+The M4C-Captioner was modified from a Text-VQA \cite{singh2019towards,jin2022token,zeng2021beyond} model M4C \cite{hu2020iterative}, and can encode both image and OCR tokens to generate more property captions.
 However, this paradigm suffers from a lack of diversity and information integrity.
-Zhang \textit{et al.}\cite{zhang2022magic} and Xu \textit{et al.}\cite{xu2021towards} were committed to solving this problem by introducing additional captions.
+Zhang \textit{et al.} \cite{zhang2022magic} and Xu \textit{et al.} \cite{xu2021towards} were committed to solving this problem by introducing additional captions.
 Although introducing multiple captions alleviates the problem of missing scene information, it is inherently hard to summarize the complex entities of a scene within one caption well.
 Apart from this, M4C-Captioner is less than satisfactory performed on Textcaps due to insufficient use of visual and semantic information of images.
-To distinguish misidentified OCR recognition results and pick out the crucial OCR tokens, Wang \textit{et al.}\cite{wang2021confidence} introduced confidence embedding and alleviated the adverse effects of inaccurate OCR tokens to a certain extent.
-Yang \textit{et al.}\cite{yang2021tap} designed a pre-training model that can exploit OCR tokens and achieved strong results on multiple tasks, including text-based image captioning.
-Wang \textit{et al.}\cite{wang2020multimodal,wang2021improving} and Tang \textit{et al.}\cite{tang2022ocr} employ the 2D spatial relationships to measure correlations between OCR tokens.
+To distinguish misidentified OCR recognition results and pick out the crucial OCR tokens, Wang \textit{et al.} \cite{wang2021confidence} introduced confidence embedding and alleviated the adverse effects of inaccurate OCR tokens to a certain extent.
+Yang \textit{et al.} \cite{yang2021tap} designed a pre-training model that can exploit OCR tokens and achieved strong results on multiple tasks, including OCR-based image captioning.
+Wang \textit{et al.} propose a scene text aware large model GIT with the aim of unifying vision-language tasks, such as image/video captioning and question answering \cite{wang2022git}.
+Wang \textit{et al.} \cite{wang2020multimodal,wang2021improving} and Tang \textit{et al.} \cite{tang2022ocr} employ the 2D spatial relationships to measure correlations between OCR tokens.
+Wang \textit{et al.} \cite{wang2023lcm} and Xu \textit{et al.} \cite{xu2023zero} focused on reducing the training overhead of models, achieving impressive results with relatively low training costs.
 Nevertheless, we find that simply leveraging two-dimensional spatial relationships may cause incorrect captions.
 Therefore, we ameliorate this problem by utilizing depth information.